mxwilson/c-utils/login-inotifyd/README.md

 ## Synopsis

 Login-inotifyd - A daemon that detects SSH logins and e-mails notifications using mailx and SSMPT.
 Root access is required.
-Similar to prev programs except this utilizes inotify and e-mails notifications immediately without the need for a cron job.
+Similar to prev programs except this utilizes the inotify API and e-mails notifications immediately without the need for a cron job.

 ## Installation